kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 61: May 1, 2020

+**Today's Progress**: I worked on my secret project.
+I created the navbar and started working a little on some the css and the routing.

+**Thoughts**: I was more productive than I expected.
+It is indeed more fun to work on a project than just following a course or something.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nemo-frontend-kaio-rosa/commit/8d37c24733e477dff74d019f41eeef20d461ce90)

+---

 ### Day 60: April 30, 2020

 **Today's Progress**: I worked on section 2 of Angular - The Complete Guide.
 I also added the components to my new secret project, I will start implementing them soon and I hope it doesn't take me much time.